 Since 2019, when grid capacity reservation became legally required to obtain a generation licence a number of public tenders were carried out.
 Dispatch no. 5532-B/2019, of 6 June, launched the auction for 1.400 MW of photovoltaic energy and approved the auction's documentation.
 The auction was managed by OMIP.
 The platform compared all bids (for a fixed tariff of merchant) on a net-present-value basis, with differentiation of discount rates between the two remuneration types, which will be in place for a period of 15 years.
-The maximum price allowed was €45/MWh.
-Even though EDP (through EDPR) was not initially awarded grid capacity, as it was the only bidder for a solar project at Ribatejo, a revised proposal was submitted and the Directorate General for Energy and Geology ("DGEG") accepted such proposal (installed capacity of 142 MW with a tariff of €20.89/MWh, which is the weighted average price resulting from the auction).
+The maximum price allowed was ε 45/MWh.
+Even though EDP (through EDP Renováveis) was not initially awarded grid capacity, as it was the only bidder for a solar project at Ribatejo, a revised proposal was submitted and DGEG accepted such proposal (installed capacity of 142 MW with a tariff of ε 20.89/MWh, which is the weighted average price resulting from the auction).

 Dispatch no. 5921/2020, of 29 May, launched the second solar auction in Portugal.
 The 700 MW of the auction were divided into 12 tendered allotments of various capacities ranging between 10 MW and 109 MW, with or without storage systems.
 The remuneration schemes approved in the context of the auction shall apply to the awarded capacity for a period of 15 years.
 In this auction, 670 MW of capacity were awarded to 12 bidders.
-EDP (through EDPR) has not been awarded any tendered allotments.
+EDP (through EDP Renováveis) has not been awarded any tendered allotments.

 Dispatch no. 11740-B/2021, of 26 November, launched the auction to award grid capacity to floating solar projects to be located in specific dams, as well as the title to use hydric resources.
 DGEG disclosed the list of the four bidders that were granted a total of 183 megavolt-amperes ("MVA") of grid capacity for seven projects.
-EDP (through EDPR) participated in the auction and was awarded 70 MVA in the Alqueva dam.
+EDP (through EDP Renováveis) participated in the auction and was awarded 70 MVA in the Alqueva dam.

 Dispatch no. 9241-C/2021, of 17 September, launched the auction to award grid injection capacity, formally used by the Pego coal-fired power plant, to new renewable projects (up to 325 MVA for only solar projects or 485MVA for other renewable sources).
-EDP (through EDPR) has not been awarded the tendered capacity.
+EDP (through EDP Renováveis) has not been awarded the tendered capacity.

 The deadlines to obtain production and/or operation licenses, as predicted in Decree-Law no. 15/2022, were extended multiple times due to extraordinary circumstances that impacted the licensing of these projects.
 The extension period varies, depending on whether the license is for projects subject to environmental impact assessment or environmental incidence analysis, or not.
-Given the political context in Portugal, on 22 February 2024, the secretary of state for energy and climate and the secretary of state for the environment jointly approved Dispatch No. 1/SEAMB/SEENC which extended, the abovementioned deadlines applicable to auctions projects, as well as other projects subject to the general rules of Decree-Law no. 15/2022, and small-scale projects or self-consumption projects with an installed capacity lower than 1 MW.